 - Translated materials enable researchers to explore a vast repository of foreign material

-- Contains monographs, reports, serials, journal and newspaper articles, radio and television broadcasts, and reference sources
+- Contains monographs, reports, serials, journal and newspaper articles, and reference sources

 From the height of the Cold War to the dawn of the Internet and the dissolution of the Soviet Union, JPRS reports document the changes on the ground during that tumultuous time.
 JPRS—acting as a unit within the Central Intelligence Agency—was established in March 1957 as part of the United States Department of Commerce’s Office of Technical Services, about six months before the Soviet Union launched Sputnik 1.
 JPRS staffers prepared translations for use by U.S. government officials, various agencies, and the research and industrial communities.

 During the Cold War, the reports were primarily translations rather than analysis or commentary, balancing political coverage with scientific and technical topics.
 Over time, however, that scope expanded to cover environmental concerns, world health issues, nuclear proliferation, and more.

 This unique collection—fully searchable for the first time—features English translations of foreign-language monographs, reports, serials, journal and newspaper articles from regions throughout the world.
 With an emphasis on communist and developing countries, this digital edition of Joint Publications Research Service (JPRS) Reports, 1957-1995, contains a wealth of hard-to-find social science, scientific, and technical materials translated from many languages; in fact, few libraries or institutions outside of the Central Intelligence Agency and the Library of Congress hold a comprehensive microform edition, especially for the first two decades following the founding of JPRS.